Kansas City to promote all-gender restrooms at city facilities

-KANSAS CITY, MO (KCTV) -- The city is taking more steps to create safe and inclusive spaces for Kansas City's LGBTQ community.
+KANSAS CITY, Missouri (KCTV) -- The city is taking more steps to create safe and inclusive spaces for Kansas City's LGBTQ community.

 City Manager Brian Platt signed an administrative regulation this week to promote single occupancy or all-gender restroom facilities in newly constructed and renovated restrooms on city-owned properties.